vatlidak/cucs-sea-hmwk2/README.md

 * scripts/checkpatch.pl: Format checking script
 * tests/test.txt: A demo set of test commands

+## Notes
+* Files and directories are created atomically with the use of umask

 ## Installation
 * The installation needs root priviledges to:
   - Create a user "print_spoller"